-Brucellosis: Illinois is a Bovine Brucellosis Class-Free State.
-Brucellosis testing is not required for Illinois cattle.

-Tuberculosis: Illinois is an Accredited Tuberculosis-Free State.
-Tuberculin testing is not required for Illinois cattle.

-Please note: Illinois calves under 6 months of age and Illinois steers are not required to have a Certificate of Veterinary Inspection.
+- Brucellosis - o Illinois is a Bovine Brucellosis Class-Free State.
+Brucellosis testing is not required for Illinois cattle. - Tuberculosis - Illinois is an Accredited Tuberculosis- Free State.
+Tuberculin testing is not required for Illinois cattle. - Please note: Illinois calves under 6 months of age are not required to have a Certificate of Veterinary Inspection.

-Out-of-State Cattle
+Out-of-State-Cattle